 The purchase process of a customer at the point of sale can be considered complete when the customer makes the payment.
 They can choose from a variety of payment methods that the POS system has to offer.

-POS system provides the information after purchase process
+POS system provides the information after the purchase process

 In reality, that process seems very short and simple, but the information that the POS system records over time tells us much more than that.
 Managers can rely on reports from the POS system and know the information about the current activity of the business.
 It includes the demographic characteristics of customers, which customers are regularly performing buying behavior at the retail store, and can identify the file of target customers of the business.